Incentivized Federated Learning and Unlearning: Optimal Incentive Mechanism in Unlearning-Allowed Scenario

-Considering the constraints in Definitions \ref{dir} and \ref{dic}, the server in Stage I seeks to design the contract $\boldsymbol{\phi}=\{(d_{j}, r^L_{j})\}_{j \in \mathcal{J}}$ to minimize its expected cost in \eqref{s1}, which is rewritten as follows after combining the results in Stages II-IV: \begin{problem} where \end{problem} Solving Problem \ref{pro3} involves two challenges.
+Considering the constraints in Definitions \ref{dir} and \ref{dic}, the server in Stage I seeks to design the contract $\boldsymbol{\phi}=\{(d_{j}, r^L_{j})\}_{j \in \mathcal{J}}$ to minimize its expected cost in \eqref{s1}, which is rewritten as follows after combining the results in Stages II-IV: \begin{problem} where

+\end{problem} Solving Problem \ref{pro3} involves two challenges.
 First, users' multi-dimensional heterogeneity leads to a challenging multi-dimensional contract design for the server.
 We will simplify the analysis by summarizing users' multi-dimensional heterogeneity into several one-dimensional metrics, to guide the server's design of the optimal rewards and data sizes in the contract.
 Second, as the total number of IR and IC constraints is large (i.e., $J^2$), it is challenging to obtain the optimal contract directly.
-To overcome such a complexity issue, we transform the constraints into a smaller number of equivalent ones.
-Next, we first derive the server's optimal reward $\{r^{L*}_{j}(\boldsymbol{d})\}_{j\in \mathcal{J}}$ for any given data size $\boldsymbol{d}=\{d_j\}_{j\in \mathcal{J}}$ (Lemma \ref{reward}) in Section \ref{subr}.
-Then, we calculate the optimal data size $\boldsymbol{d}^*$ (Proposition \ref{prop2} and Theorem \ref{thm1}) in Section \ref{subd}.
+To overcome such a complexity issue, we will first transform the constraints into a smaller number of equivalent ones (Lemma \ref{lm1}).
+Then, for any given data size $\boldsymbol{d}=\{d_j\}_{j\in \mathcal{J}}$, we derive the server's optimal reward $\{r^{L*}_{j}(\boldsymbol{d})\}_{j\in \mathcal{J}}$ (Lemma \ref{reward}) in Section \ref{subr}.
+Finally, we derive the optimal data size $\boldsymbol{d}^*$ (Proposition \ref{prop2} and Theorem \ref{thm1}) in Section \ref{subd}.